>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 It's about the spiritual dimension, if that's out of whack, then everything else is out of whack.

-Getting into alignment takes work, the hana, and practice, and that's why you're here.
+Getting into alignment takes work, the Hana, and practice and that's why you're here.

 Imagine being able to engage in Hawaiian ceremonies and protocol on the islands of Hawaiʻi.